Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==
 = WIP =
 - Added new settings to change default PayPal locale.
+- A small update related to WordPress Version 7.

 = 5.2.6 =
 - Added output escaping to the new PayPal API settings interface fields.